TobsiDev/SOP-Hashing/README.md

 ### Devlog 14-SEP-2021

-#### I made two functions that's used to converts a 32 bitset to a 8 bitset and char.
+#### I made two functions that converts a 32 bitset to a 8 bitset and char.
 And a function that prints out the entire 32 bitset to the console.

 ```c++
 // This takes the first (From the left side) 8 bits of a 32 bitset